eddelbuettel/ctv-hpc/README.md

 Several of the areas discussed in this Task View are undergoing rapid change.
 Please send suggestions for additions and extensions for this task view to the [task view maintainer](mailto:Dirk.Eddelbuettel@R-project.org).

-Suggestions and corrections by Achim Zeileis, Markus Schmidberger, Martin Morgan, Max Kuhn, Tomas Radivoyevitch, Jochen Knaus, Tobias Verbeke, Hao Yu, David Rosenberg, Marco Enea, Ivo Welch, Jay Emerson, Wei-Chen Chen, Bill Cleveland, Ross Boylan, Ramon Diaz-Uriarte, Mark Zeligman, Kevin Ushey, Graham Jeffries, and Will Landau (as well as others I may have forgotten to add here) are gratefully acknowledged.
+Suggestions and corrections by Achim Zeileis, Markus Schmidberger, Martin Morgan, Max Kuhn, Tomas Radivoyevitch, Jochen Knaus, Tobias Verbeke, Hao Yu, David Rosenberg, Marco Enea, Ivo Welch, Jay Emerson, Wei-Chen Chen, Bill Cleveland, Ross Boylan, Ramon Diaz-Uriarte, Mark Zeligman, Kevin Ushey, Graham Jeffries, Will Landau, and Tim Flutre (as well as others I may have forgotten to add here) are gratefully acknowledged.

 Contributions are always welcome, and encouraged.
 Since the start of this CRAN task view in October 2008, most contributions have arrived as email suggestions.
 The source file for this particular task view file now also reside in a GitHub repository (see below) so that pull requests are also possible.

 The `ctv` package supports these Task Views.
 Its functions `install.views` and `update.views` allow, respectively, installation or update of packages from a given Task View; the option `coreOnly` can restrict operations to packages labeled as *core* below.

 **Direct support in R started with release 2.14.0** which includes a new package **parallel** incorporating (slightly revised) copies of packages multicore and [snow](https://cran.r-project.org/package=snow/index.html).
 Some types of clusters are not handled directly by the base package 'parallel'.
-However, and as explained in the package vignette (available via `vignette("parallel")`), the parts of parallel which provide [snow](../packages/snow/index.html) -like functions will accept [snow](../packages/snow) clusters including MPI clusters.
+However, and as explained in the package vignette, the parts of parallel which provide [snow](../packages/snow/index.html) -like functions will accept [snow](../packages/snow) clusters including MPI clusters.
+Use `vignette("parallel")` to view the package vignette.
 The **parallel** package also contains support for multiple RNG streams following L'Ecuyer et al (2002), with support for both mclapply and snow clusters.
 The version released for R 2.14.0 contains base functionality: higher-level convenience functions are planned for later R releases.